 In its development properties, the Company follows a rigorous process to create strong, vibrant communities that add lasting value for future generations of Canadians.
-In all the work the Company undertakes, it strives to achieve its guiding principles of innovation, value, legacy and corporate social responsibility.

 Attractions

 Through the CN Tower, MSC, Downsview Park and OPM, the Company provides world-class entertainment and a wide range of unique attractions, exhibits, and food and beverage offerings.
 The Company also manages and hosts activities and events on urban recreational, tourism and cultural assets, and maintains the lands, buildings, equipment and facilities on those assets.